 - All pants must be waist level and cannot be rolled up at the ankle or rolled down at the waist.
 All students must wear a belt each day.
-Failure to wear a belt will be deemed a uniform violation. - Students that wear non-dress code attire will have the option to rent the appropriate attire for a fee or contact a parent or guardian to bring in appropriate attire.
+Failure to wear a belt can be deemed a uniform violation. - Students that wear non-dress code attire will have the option to rent the appropriate attire for a fee or contact a parent or guardian to bring in appropriate attire.
 If supplies are available, students may purchase attire at full market prices as well.
-Any student who is not able to obtain appropriate attire may be given the item; however the following conditions will apply.
+Any student who is not able to obtain appropriate attire may be given the item; however, the following conditions will apply.
 1st offense- community service the day of, 2nd offense- detention the day of, 3rd offense ISS the day of and every day the student is out of uniform and unable to obtain appropriate attire.
-The student will be fully responsible for all work missed and day will count as unexcused absence. - GTH will strictly enforce this uniform policy.
+The student will be fully responsible for all work missed and the day will count as unexcused absence.
+Students in violation of the uniform policy will not be allowed to attend classes and will be placed in ISS until the violation can be corrected. - GTH will strictly enforce this uniform policy.
 Students who are out of uniform and unable to rent will be allowed to rent three times under the conditions listed below.
 GTH staff reserves the right to refuse rental at any time based on circumstances surrounding the situation.
-Rental is a privilege not a responsibility of GTH's. - Change of clothes, from uniform to personal attire, during the school day is not permitted without prior written permission from the Dean of Students. - On Non-dress code clothing is not permitted to be visible other than the neck area with an appropriately colored t-shirt.
+Rental is a privilege not a responsibility of GTH's. - Change of clothes, from uniform to personal attire, during the school day is not permitted without prior written permission from the Dean of Students. - Non-dress code clothing is not permitted to be visible other than the neck area with an appropriately colored t-shirt.